khaledheid/SimpleChattyBot/README.md

 ## About:

-This is simple Java console chat bot application
+This is a simple Java console chat bot application

 ## Description: